-This is the default option and lists all your documents in a single table, regardless of their category.
+This is the default option and lists all your documents together, regardless of their category.
 You can disable folders on the plugin settings page, or by adding

 folders="false" to the shortcode, for example:

-When the user clicks on a folder, they will see a table listing the documents from that category and/or folders for the sub-categories.
-The user can then click on a sub-category to view a table of documents in the sub-category, and so on.
+When the user clicks on a folder, they will see a list of documents from that category and/or folders for the sub-categories.
+The user can then click on a sub-category to view a list of documents in the sub-category, and so on.